Mroy13/Authentication-system/README.md

     }
     ```

-### 4. Create and Migrate the Database
+### 4. Create and Migrate the Database (Inside `src` Directory)

-1. Create the database:
+1. While in the `src` directory, create the database:
     ```bash
     npx sequelize-cli db:create
     ```
+    **Error Handling**: If you encounter an error like `database "your_database" already exists`, you can delete the existing database and try again, or simply proceed to the next step.

 2. Apply migrations:
     ```bash
     npx sequelize-cli db:migrate
     ```
+    **Error Handling**: If the migration fails due to existing tables, try running:
+    ```bash
+    npx sequelize-cli db:migrate:undo
+    ```
+    to roll back the previous migration and then re-run `db:migrate`.

 ### 5. Start the Server